piyushmali/PerpPatrol/docs/03_DEMO_GUIDE.md

-# Demo & Hackathon Guide
+# Demo & Presentation Guide

-## 🎯 Hackathon Demo Script
+## 🎯 Professional Demo Script

 ### 30-Second Elevator Pitch
 *"PerpPatrol is the first market-making bot that optimizes for transaction costs, not just profit.
 Built for WOOFi Pro, it reduces trading costs by 60% while increasing maker ratios from 45% to 75%.
 It's the smart way to do market making."*